arnavgautam/TreeHacks2015/HOLs/HOL-NodejsAzureWebSitesVMs-OSX/HOL.md

 <a name="Exercise2" />
 ### Exercise 2: Connecting to the Virtual Machine from  a Node.js Application ###

-In this exercise you will create a new web site in Windows Azure Web Sites and publish a Node.js application taking advantage of the new GIT publishing feature provided by Windows Azure.
+In this exercise you will create a new web site in Windows Azure Websites and publish a Node.js application taking advantage of the new GIT publishing feature provided by Windows Azure.
 The application you will publish will use a MongoDB database located in the Linux server you have configured in Exercise 1.

 <a name="Ex2Task1" />
-#### Task 1 â€“ Creating a New Web Site Hosted in Windows Azure ####
+#### Task 1 – Creating a New Web Site Hosted in Windows Azure ####

 1. Go to the [Windows Azure Management Portal](http://manage.windowsazure.com/) and sign in using your **Windows Live ID** credentials associated with your subscription.